 Psychodynamic therapy looks to your past to understand your present

-Psychodynamic therapy is insight oriented.
-In other words, this approach focuses on helping you gain insight into how your early life experiences (such as your relationship with your parents) affect your present day.
+Psychodynamic therapy is insight-oriented.
+In other words, this approach focuses on helping you gain insight into how your early life experiences affect your present day.
+This can include taking a long look at your relationship with your parents, early attachment style, or how you interacted with your siblings growing up.

 You will dive into deep-rooted aspects of yourself, such as ongoing relationship patterns, various interpersonal struggles, different facets of your personality, as well as your stages of emotional development.